PM announces spouses will be paid for caring for ill or disabled loved ones

-Parents and spouses will be paid up to $25.50 an hour to look after ill or disabled family members under new changes announced today by Prime Minister Jacinda Ardern.
+Partners and spouses will be paid up to $25.50 an hour to look after ill or disabled family members under new changes announced today by Prime Minister Jacinda Ardern.

 The changes will come into effect in 2020 once legislation has gone through a select committee process which will include public consultation.

-This follows on from announcement last September to the repeal Funded Family Care, a policy that prevented parents and spouses from being paid to look after their disabled or ill loved ones.
+This follows on from announcement last September to the repeal Funded Family Care, a policy that prevented partners and spouses from being paid to look after their disabled or ill loved ones.

 The policy, which was rushed through under urgency in 2013 and has been described as a "shame on society", meant that family members other than spouses were paid minimum wage.